2sh/wulfilaverse/README.md

 ![](/example_images/BibleHub-verse-page.png?raw=true "BibleHub verse page")
 ![](/example_images/Bible-Gateway-verse-page.png?raw=true "Bible Gateway verse page")

-Links to Bible Hub and BibleGateway are also added to verses on Wulfila.be for convenience.<br />
+Links to Bible Hub and Bible Gateway are also added to verses on Wulfila.be for convenience.<br />
 ![](/example_images/wulfila_be_links.png?raw=true "Links on Wulfila.be")